How can I describe it to someone who has never been to the Midwest?

 Restores our faith in humanity.

-And gets us out of the house for more than 15 minutes at a stretch.
+And gets us out of the house for over 15 minutes at a stretch.

 Think 103 degrees mean.

 I can hear y’all groaning who live in the south.